PDRohde/pdrohde.github.io/README.md

 Rohde PD, Sorensen IF and Sorensen P. Expanded utility of the R package, qgg, with applications within genomic medicine. <i>Bioinformatics<\i> 39, btad656 (2023)<br>

-Rohde PD, Sorensen IF and Sørensen P. qgg: an R package for large-scale quantitative genetic analyses. <i>Bioinformatics<\i> 36, 2614–2615 (2019).
+Rohde PD, Sorensen IF and Sorensen P. qgg: an R package for large-scale quantitative genetic analyses. <i>Bioinformatics<\i> 36, 2614–2615 (2019).

 ### R gact ###